 There are no set prerequisites for any of the Externships.
-However, in order to enroll in the Juvenile Defense Clinic, Homeless Advocacy Clinic or the Parole Assistance Clinic, students will have to have completed The Legal Profession (LAW 5721).
+However, in order to enroll in the Juvenile Defense Clinic, Social Security Disability Clinic, Prosecution Clinic, or the Parole Assistance Clinic, students will have to have completed The Legal Profession (LAW 5721).
 The prerequisite is required by Louisiana Supreme Court Rule XX.
 So, if you are interested in enrolling in these Clinics, it is highly recommended that you complete The Legal Profession during your second year.
-The Legal Profession is not required for enrollment in Civil Mediation or the Immigration Law Clinic.
+The Legal Profession is not required for enrollment in Civil Mediation, Family Mediation, or the Immigration Law Clinic.

 How many credit hours can I receive per Clinic or Externship?

-The Immigration Clinic and Juvenile Defense Clinic are both 5 credit courses.
+The Immigration Clinic, Parole Assistance Clinic, and Juvenile Defense Clinic are all 5 credit courses.
 They have a 2 credit course component and a 3 credit practicum.
-The Homeless Advocacy, Parole Assistance, and Civil Mediation Clinics are for 3 credit hours.
+The Social Security Disability Clinic, Family Mediation and Civil Mediation Clinics are for 3 credit hours.
 The Judicial Externship Program, the Louisiana Governmental Externship Program, and the Public Interest/Non-Profit Externship are for 3 credit hours.
 The other Externship opportunities vary, so please consult registration information each semester.

 Are Clinics and Externships more work than class room courses?

 Not necessarily, but they are a lot of work and require a commitment of time.
 Unlike other courses that are often designed around a final exam or paper, Clinics and Externship courses do not require an exam or paper.
 Also, most other courses are carefully designed around a syllabus, readings, and class discussion, and Clinics and Externships are not.
 Although all Clinics and some Externships have a classroom component, they are designed so that most of the students’ learning comes through their work with their clients or their work in the field.
 Because of this, it is sometimes more difficult for students to manage their time compared to other courses.
 For example, in Clinic, a client may call with an emergency that needs attention immediately.
 Since the student is the lawyer, the student has a professional obligation to attend to the needs of the client.
 This obligation is fundamental to the practice of law.